Skip to content

 use cache

-The use cache directive designates a component, function, or file to be cached.
-It can be used at the top of a file to indicate that all functions in the file are cacheable, or inline at the top of a function to mark the function as cacheable.
-This is an experimental Next.js feature, and not a native React feature like use client or use server.
+The use cache directive allows you to mark a route, React component, or a function as cacheable.
+It can be used at the top of a file to indicate that all exports in the file should be cached, or inline at the top of function or component to cache the return value.

 next.config.ts